 Building: E1.1 - Room: 3.18 Map of campus

-Joerg Hoffmann obtained a PhD from the University of Freiburg in 2002.
-After positions at Max Planck Institute for Computer Science, the University of Innsbruck, SAP Research, and INRIA (Nancy), he is now a Professor of CS at Saarland University, Saarbrücken.
-He has published more than 150 scientific papers, has been Program Co-Chair of the AAAI’12 Conference on AI, and has received various prizes including the EurAI Dissertation award 2002 (the award for the best European dissertation in AI), 4 Best Paper Awards from the International Conference on Automated Planning and Scheduling, as well as the IJCAI-JAIR Best Paper Prize 2005.
+I obtained a PhD from the University of Freiburg in 2002.
+After positions at Max Planck Institute for Computer Science, the University of Innsbruck, SAP Research, and INRIA (Nancy), I am now a Professor of CS at Saarland University, Saarbrücken.
+I have published more than 150 scientific papers, have been Program Co-Chair of the AAAI’12 Conference on AI, and have received various prizes including the EurAI Dissertation award 2002 (the award for the best European dissertation in AI), 4 Best Paper Awards from the International Conference on Automated Planning and Scheduling, as well as the IJCAI-JAIR Best Paper Prize 2005.

-His core research area is AI automated planning, with connections to related fields such as verification, and a recent focus on explainable and trusted AI through neuro-symbolic methods.
-He is a Fellow of AAAI and EurAI.
-In SFB Ideal, he is working on natural language generation techniques leveraging planning methods to control the trade-off between succinctness and clarity of Minecraft building instructions.
+My core research area is AI automated planning, with connections to related fields such as verification, and a recent focus on explainable and trusted AI through neuro-symbolic methods.
+I am a Fellow of AAAI and EurAI.
+In SFB Ideal, I am working on natural language generation techniques leveraging planning methods to control the trade-off between succinctness and clarity of Minecraft building instructions.